NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control - Solutions/README.md

 ## Challenge 1.3: Make sure that the shop loses all 5-Star ratings

-After solving Challenge 1.2, go to the administration section.
-In the table "Customer Feedback", you have to delete the first entry of user `1` by clicking on the garbage can icon:
+After solving [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page), go to the administration section.
+In the table `Customer Feedback`, you have to delete the first entry of user `1` by clicking on the garbage can icon:
 ![1_3](screenshots/solution1_3.png)

 ## Challenge 1.4: Show the basket of another user